richardayikwei/sentiment_package/README.md

 # Motoevsentiment
 A package for extracting and analyzing sentiment from EV motorcycle feedback provided by customers and employees.

+## Source Code
+The full source code for this project is available on [GitHub](https://github.com/richardayikwei/sentiment_package).

 ## wsentiment subpackage
 This subpackage analyses WhatsApp related messages for sentiment.